9 Ways to Celebrate Día de los Muertos as a Nurse

 Día de los Muertos, or Day of the Dead, originated in Mexico and Central America.
 It unfolds over two days of festivities, Nov.
 1-2, each year.
 This two-day celebration is an opportunity to remember the lives of people who have departed, honoring them through traditional food and drink and creating altars to them called ofrendas.

-There are many ways for nurses celebrating Día de los Muertos to participate this year, even if you're working or unable to travel to see your family due to COVID-19.
+There are many ways for nurses celebrating Día de los Muertos to participate this year, even if you're working the holidays.
 On this page, we share nine ways you can celebrate Muertos with your family, your coworkers, or even your patients.

 The Importance of Día de los Muertos